yorgath/orthogram/docs/ddf.rst

 Each block occupies a rectangular area of the diagram grid.
 You must have at least a couple of blocks to produce a meaningful diagram.

-The ``blocks`` section contains mappings between block names and block definitions.
+The ``blocks`` section contains a sequence of block definitions.
 Here is an example:

 .. code-block:: yaml

    blocks:

-     a:
+     - name: a
-       label: A block
+       label: A block named 'a'

-     b:
+     - label: An anonymous block
-       label: Another block
+       cover: [b1, b2]
        stroke: blue

 Note that if you do not define a label for a block, the program will